 Pursuant to the CO Act, the HIPO, as a government office, is directed by the Government.
-The Minister of Public Administration and Justice designated by the Prime Minister exercises the rights of supervision over the government office as laid down by law.
+The Minister of Justice designated by the Prime Minister exercises the rights of supervision over the government office as laid down by law.

 The HIPO covers its operational costs from its own incomes.
 The HIPO manages its incomes independently, and covers its operational costs out of its own revenue.
 The Hungarian Intellectual Property Office constitutes a separate budgetary title of the State Budget of Hungary.

 By virtue of Article 115/G of the Patent Act, the responsibilities and competence of the HIPO include:

 a) official examinations and procedures in the field of industrial property;